 Traditionally, fair allocation of user throughputs has been considered in the case when the path of the users is fixed for the lifetime of the communication.
 In this model, users get whatever "fair" share of network resources the actual routing allows them to receive.
 However, a user might ask rightfully: "Why has exactly this routing been implemented in the network instead of another one, which would be more beneficial for me within the current throughput allocation strategy?"
 This argumentation holds some merit, because in the fixedpath model the throughput allocated to a user depends quite heavily on the route taken by the traffic of that user, which, within the network architectures of our days, the user is not quite empowered to affect.
 In this paper we argued that it is much more natural to make throughput allocation strategies independent of routing, and we have extended the most commonly used fairness criterion, max-min fairness, to this generic case.
-If the throughput was determined independently of the actual routing, then no one would have the right to complain since it was the network, a given entity, that decided which particular share of network resources a user receives.
+If the throughput was determined independently of the actual routing, then no one would have the right to complain since it was the network, a given entity, that decided which particular share of network resources a user gets.

-To solve this general throughput allocation problem, first we introduced the throughput polytope, a polyhedral description of the range of throughput configurations realizable in a capacitated network.
-This construct is notable, not only because it helped us to characterize max-min fair allocations in the generic, routing-independent model, but also because it can easily help to do the same with other notions of fairness, like proportional fairness or utility fairness.
-For instance, our treatment is almost straightforward to extend to the case for weighted max-min fairness or min-max fairness.
+Our solution of the general, routing-independent throughput allocation problem was based on a polyhedral description of the range of throughput configurations realizable in a capacitated network.
+This throughput polytope is notable, not only because it helped us to characterize max-min fair allocations in the generic, routing-independent model, but also because it can easily help to do the same with other notions of fairness, like proportional fairness or utility fairness.
+Additionally, our polyhedral approach allowed us to extend the conventional bottleneck argumentation and the water-filling algorithm to the generalized setting in an illustrative manner.
+Unfortunately, the evaluations showed that the throughput polytope might be notoriously hard to calculate depending on the specifics of the network at hand.
+In such cases, Max-min Programming seems a better fit to obtain the max-min fair allocation.